UT-CHG/UT-CHG.github.io/README.md

-This website is developed from the template [Alembic](https://alembic.darn.es/).Thank you!
+This website is developed from the template [Alembic](https://alembic.darn.es/).
+Thank you!

 Live at [https://ut-chg.github.io](https://ut-chg.github.io).